 PATIENTS AND METHODS

 The overall approach to this project was based on the methodological framework successfully employed in pediatric rheumatology in the past (9-11), aligned with recommendations by the Classification & Response Criteria Subcommittee of the American College of Rheumatology (ACR) Committee on Quality Measures (12).
 The initial results of the consensus process resulting in preliminary cSLE flare criteria have been described elsewhere (5, 13).
 Briefly, previous research demonstrated that the scores of a disease activity measure alone are inadequate for identifying flares (5).
 International agreement was reached regarding preliminary criteria to measure global flares of cSLE.
-Pediatric rheumatologists participated in Delphi surveys that yielded consensus around a common definition of cSLE global flares, the delineation of cSLE flare descriptors (cSLE-FD), followed by a data-driven exploration of candidate flare criteria (5) and the identification of preferred algorithms to identify cSLE patients who experienced global cSLE flares (14).
-Notably, data and analyses all suggested that uniform percentage changes of the cSLE-FD are insufficient to capture cSLE flares with high sensitivity.
+Pediatric rheumatologists participated in Delphi surveys that yielded consensus around a common definition of cSLE global flares, the delineation of cSLE flare descriptors, followed by a data-driven exploration of candidate flare criteria (5) and the identification of preferred algorithms to identify cSLE patients who experienced global cSLE flares (14).
+Notably, data and analyses all suggested that uniform percentage changes of the cSLE flare descriptors are insufficient to capture cSLE flares with high sensitivity.
 Further, inclusion of the MD-global assessment of cSLE activity in highly accurate cSLE candidate flare algorithms proved necessary (5, 15).
-During the first Consensus Conference (CC) the top-performing candidate flare algorithms, derived either from multinomial logistic regression modeling or classification tree analysis (CART) were established.
+During the first Consensus Conference the top-performing candidate flare algorithms, derived either from multinomial logistic regression modeling or classification tree analysis (CART) were established.

 We now present the phase of the project aimed at validating the preferred preliminary flare algorithms (14) via testing in an independent validation data set (Figure 1).
 This encompassed PP ratings which were requested from 503 pediatric rheumatologists from Australia, Africa, Asia, Europe and the Americas who were members of at least one of the following organizations: Pediatric Rheumatology Collaborative Study Group, Childhood Arthritis Rheumatology Research Alliance, Pediatric Rheumatology European Society Juvenile Lupus Working Group, and Pan-American League of Arthritis & Rheumatology [Step 1].